-On October 6th, 2020, Google rebranded its suite of collaboration and communication from G Suite to Google Workspace.
+On October 6th, 2020, Google rebranded its collaboration and communication suite from G Suite to Google Workspace.
 Google had previously notified us that our customers with a G Suite subscription will need to transition to a Google Workspace subscription by the end of 2021.
 Google has since set definitive dates and timelines for the transitions.
-Starting January 31, 2022, Google will automatically transition customers once they are eligible for the Google Workspace plans.
+After March 8, 2023, Google will automatically transition customers once they are eligible for the Google Workspace plans.

 a) What’s changing?

 Other than the name, there are additional enhancements in terms of the features

 If you are on a G Suite Business Plan, you need to review the tradeoff between the most important features such as: